 The second initializer, on the other hand, is called when the user opens an existing document and is passed a ReadConfiguration instance:

 The fileWrapper() method is passed a WriteConfiguration instance for the selected file and is expected to return a FileWrapper instance initialized with the data to be written.
-In order for the content to be written to the file it must first be converted to data and stored in a Data object.
-In this case the text String value is simply encoded to data.
+For the content to be written to the file it must first be converted to data and stored in a Data object.
+In this case, the text String value is simply encoded into data.
 The steps involved to achieve this in your own apps will depend on the type of content being stored in the document.

 The Content View